googleprojectzero/Jackalope/README.md

 While there are a lot of good coverage-guided fuzzers that work on targets where source code is available, there are relatively few that work on black box binaries, in particular on Windows and macOS operating systems, and those that do exist are mainly based on codebases that aren't very easy to customize.
 The initial goals of Jackalope are:
  - Easy to customize for targets where generic fuzzers might not work well.
 This might include
    - Custom mutators
-   - Custom sample delivery mechanizms
+   - Custom sample delivery mechanisms
    - Custom instrumentation, etc.
- - Easy to paralellize, both on a single machine and across multiple machines
+ - Easy to parallelize, both on a single machine and across multiple machines

 ### What does it do?